So, free software did get your attention!

 |WordPress website development

-This is the go-to application for designing and maintaining websites like this one and Our Legacy Matters.
+This is the go-to application for designing and maintaining websites like this one.
 It has a very large user and developer community, which means getting help when you need it is as simple as a quick search or posting a request on the relevant forum.
 WordPress is also very extensible through plugins.

 With over 56,000 plugins that extend the basic function of WordPress (the content you are reading now is being formatted into a table by the TablePress plugin), a website can host an online store (WooCommerce), manage event registrations, tickets and badges (Event Espresso), and so much more.